Jool402/joolsite/content/posts/customizing-the-kde-plasma.md

 I started with LXDE, then I went up to XFCE all the way even to GNOME.
 GNOME freezes on this desktop sometimes.
 I even experimented with different tiling managers.

-I used Lyrab KDE theme for only a brief period of time though.
+I used Lyra Blue KDE theme for only a brief period of time though.
 I experimented with other themes that work with KDE.
+One of the notable candy-looking theme I found is [].
+I set that theme before I went with Lyra Blue

 Therefore, I was not only a distro hopper, but a DE hopper, and a theme hopper.

 Back on topic, I booted up Fedora to launch system configuration program on KDE.
 I went to appearances with steps to get to the KDE theme download manager.
-Then I searched up Lyrab and I set the Lyrab themes as default themes for every aspect of KDE and SDDM display manager.
+Then I searched up Lyra Blue and I set the Lyra Blue themes as default themes for every aspect of KDE and SDDM display manager.